 While driving over potholes and uneven road surfaces may surprise motorists, such hazards rarely pose much of a safety risk.
 A small pothole could cause a person on a bike to lose control of the vehicle briefly or crash.
 Bikers must remain alert for other common road hazards, such as railway tracks and gravel.

-No matter if a person gets around on four wheels or two, drinking alcohol and using illegal substances does not mix with operating a vehicle.
+No matter if a person gets around on four wheels or two, drinking alcohol and using illegal substances do not mix with operating a vehicle.
 Bikers risk their lives when they consume alcohol or drugs before riding.

 Neglecting To Wear a Helmet